Calling All Marines

 Calling All Marines is a 1939 American action film directed by John H. Auer and written by Earl Felton.
 The film stars Don "Red" Barry, Helen Mack, Warren Hymer, Robert Kent, Cy Kendall and Leon Ames.
 The film was released on September 20, 1939, by Republic Pictures.

 Plot

-A mobster enlists in the Marines in order to help his gang leader stealing secret military documents, but will his experience change his ways?
+A mobster enlists in the Marines in order to help his gang leader steal secret military documents, but will his experience change his ways?